Bindows: Relevance

 It has been claimed that Bindows is probably the leading object-oriented platform for developing Ajax applications.
 While this might be true for implementations in large enterprises (Bindows is used by 91 of the Fortune 100 companies, 85 of The Global 100 companies, and 352 of the Global 500 companies, according to its website), many open-source AJAX frameworks are more widely spread.

 Relevance to developers

-Bindows is the underlying client technology used in System 9.
+Bindows is the underlying client technology used in Hyperion Solutions' System 9.

+Legacy and decline

+As newer JavaScript frameworks such as jQuery, Dojo Toolkit, Ext JS, and later React, Angular, and Vue.js emerged in the 2010s, Bindows saw declining adoption.
+The proprietary, commercial nature of the framework, combined with the rise of open-source alternatives, contributed to its eventual discontinuation.